fedcba499/notes/python_definations.md

 ## What is pathlib?
 Pathlib is python library introduced from python 3.4, replacing os.path.
 It is currently the recommended way to operate and use files and directory in python.

+## What is pyenv?
+How does it differ from venv?
+pyenv is a Python version management tool that lets you easily install, switch between, and manage multiple Python versions on your system.

+venv is Python's built-in virtual environment tool that creates isolated environments for managing packages and dependencies.